Justina Mutale: Early life and education

 Justina Mutale was born in Zambia to Bemba and Namwanga in 1961.
 She attended Mwashi Primary School in Kabwe, Zambia and went on to Mkushi Boarding Secondary School and Kabwe Secondary School.
-She studied Political Science; International Relations and Public & Cultural Diplomacy at degree level, and Public Administration at Masters level.
+She studied political science; International Relations and Public & Cultural Diplomacy at degree level, and Public Administration at Masters level.
 She is also a recipient of more than six Honorary Doctorate degrees, including a Doctor of Humane Letters from the International University of Higher Martial Arts Education in 2016.

 Career

 Prior to founding her own organization, Mutale worked in the Commonwealth Secretariat headquarters in London, where she spent 10 years in the Gender Section of the Social Transformation Programs Division, to address issues of gender equality and gender mainstreaming in Commonwealth member states.
 After leaving the Commonwealth Secretariat, she founded the Justina Mutale Foundation to advocate for gender equality and the provision of quality education.
 Her Foundation provides scholarships for girls from rural and disadvantaged communities in Africa to access tertiary education in various parts of the world.

 She also founded Positive Runway, a worldwide response campaign to fight the spread of HIV/AIDS.

 In 2013 Mutale was appointed the Global Envoy for Gender Equality at the International Women's Think Tank and also served as the Diaspora Ambassador and Spokesperson for the Enough Food For Everyone IF campaign, which is a coalition of more than 100 development organizations working to end world hunger by lobbying the G8 to revise policies that accelerate world hunger.

 In 2015 she was appointed to the Distinguished Membership of the Royal Biographical Institute and joined the African Union Diaspora Forum (AU-DAF) to support gender initiatives during the 2016 AU Summit.
 She was appointed as an International Ambassador for the Global Officials of Dignity.

 In 2016 her foundation awarded scholarships to 25 Zambian girls, including boxing champion Catherine Phiri to pursue higher learning in educational institutions globally.

 Justina sits on the board of the Women's Economic Forum and is the founder and convener of the World Summit on Women and Girls.

-The Justina Mutale Foundation launched a $10m Presidential STEM Fellows Program to help unemployed and underemployed first degree holders from Zambia and other African countries to pursue Masters degrees in various STEM based subjects.
+The Justina Mutale Foundation launched a $10m Presidential STEM Fellows Program to help unemployed and underemployed first degree holders from Zambia and other African countries to pursue master's degrees in various STEM based subjects.

 Mutale has served as the President of the National Alliance of Women's Organizations in the United Kingdom since 2024.